REGISTRATION NOW OPEN!

 About the Canadian Violence Link Conference

-Humane Canada's Canadian Violence Link Conference is an innovative, ground-breaking conference that examines the link between violence against human beings and animals, looking at the vulnerabilities in both populations and how they intersect.
-In 2017, we brought together 203 professionals from 10 key Canadian sectors that work to prevent and address violence against people or animals for cross-sector training on how to stop the cycles of violence.
-This was the first time a national conference of this kind happened in Canada, and it has kick-started much-needed action on violence.
+Humane Canada's Canadian Violence Link Conference, is an innovative, ground-breaking conference that examines the link between violence against human beings and animals.
+Over 200 professionals from 10 key Canadian sectors will come together for cross-sector training on how to stop the cycle of violence against vulnerable people and animals.

 Learning and networking opportunities at #LINK2019: